nmikhailov/Validity90/README.md

 # Validity90

-This project aims on reverse engineering protocol of Validity 138a:0090 fingerprint reader, creating specification and FLOSS libfprint driver.
+This project aims on reverse engineering protocol of Validity 138a:0090, 138a:0091, 138a:0094, 138a:0097 fingerprint readers, creating specification and FLOSS libfprint driver.

 ## Discussions